johndgiese/coherentmc/README.md

 The core algorithm for the simulation is written in c (using the c99 standard).
 The simulation is written as a library, with the interface described in coherentmc.h.
 The library is compiled into a shared object, which can be accessed however you like.
+All of the core c-code is in the coherentmc subdirectory.

 I provide a nice python wrapper (that contains more details about the underlying c functions) that uses ctypes to access the library.
+The library is in the root of the repo.
 The library abstracts away the calling process into two objects and two functions.
 There is a Setup object, that describes the setup, and there is a Result object that contains the results of a simulation run.
 There are two functions, a run function, and a run\_again. function.

 Some utility functions for working with the cmc module are contained in the cmcutils module.